 - Treatment.
 We may use and disclose your PHI to provide treatment, for example, to diagnose and treat your injury or illness.
 We may also disclose PHI to other health care providers involved in your treatment.

 - Payment.
 In most cases, we may use and disclose your PHI to obtain payment for services that we provide to you, for example, disclosures to claim and obtain payment from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care (“Your Payor”) to verify that Your Payor will pay for health care.

-- Health Care Operations.
+- Health care operations.
 We may use and disclose your PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the care that we deliver to you.
 For example, we may use PHI to evaluate the quality and competence of our physicians, nurses and other health care workers.
-We may disclose PHI internally in order to resolve any complaints you may have and ensure that you have a comfortable visit with us.
+We may disclose PHI internally to resolve any complaints you may have and help ensure that you have a comfortable visit with us.

-- Judicial and Administrative Proceedings.
-We may disclose your PHI in the course of a judicial or administrative proceeding in response to a legal order or other lawful process.
+- Judicial and administrative proceedings.
+We may disclose your PHI during a judicial or administrative proceeding in response to a legal order or other lawful process.

 - Decedents.
 We may disclose your PHI to a coroner or medical examiner as authorized by law.

 - Organ and tissue procurement.
 We may use or disclose your PHI to organizations that facilitate organ, eye or tissue procurement, banking or transplantation.

 - Research.
 We may use or disclose your PHI without your consent or authorization if an institutional-review board or privacy board approves a waiver of authorization for disclosure.

 - Health or safety.
 We may use or disclose your PHI to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.